Skip to main content

 DOE Releases Final Interpretive Guidance on the Definition of Foreign Entity of Concern

-| Department of Energy (DOE) | Electric Vehicle, Product Development Cycle, Supply Chain
+| Department of Energy (DOE), Department of the Treasury, Internal Revenue Service (IRS) | Office of Manufacturing and Energy Supply Chains (MESC) | Batteries, Electric Vehicle, Product Development Cycle, Supply Chain

 The U.S. Department of Energy finalized its guidance interpreting the statutory definition of “foreign entity of concern” (FEOC) in Section 40207 of the Bipartisan Infrastructure Law.
 The FEOC interpretive guidance is designed to limit the participation of FEOCs in domestic battery supply chains and bolster the growth of domestic and friend-shored battery materials processing and manufacturing.